Analyst behind ‘Roaring Kitty’ sued for securities fraud over GameStop rise

 The lawsuit claims Gill, who has been written about extensively by Bloomberg, the New York Times, The Wall Street Journal and others, was far from being an amateur stock picker.
 Rather, he is a Chartered Financial Analyst who holds multiple broker licenses and was previously employed by Massachusetts Mutual Life Insurance Co.
 The lawsuit also named Mass Mutual and a brokerage subsidiary of the company as defendants, saying they had an obligation to supervise Gill’s activities in the market.

-A spokeswoman for Mass Mutual said the company was reviewing the matter and had no comment.
+A spokesperson for Mass Mutual said the company was reviewing the matter and had no comment.

 “To motivate amateur traders, Gill fashioned himself as a kind of Robin Hood and characterized securities professionals as villains,” the lawsuit said.
 “Gill, however, is no amateur.
 For many years, he actively worked as a professional in the investment and financial industries.”